German language: Varieties

-In the German-speaking parts of Switzerland, mixtures of dialect and standard are very seldom used, and the use of Standard High German is largely restricted to the written language.
-About 11% of the Swiss residents speak Standard High German at home, but this is mainly due to German immigrants.
+In the German-speaking parts of Switzerland, mixtures of dialect and standard are very seldom used, and the use of Standard German is largely restricted to the written language.
+About 11% of the Swiss residents speak Standard German at home, but this is mainly due to German immigrants.
 This situation has been called a medial diglossia.
 Swiss Standard German is used in the Swiss education system, while Austrian German is officially used in the Austrian education system.

 Dialects

 The German dialects are the traditional local varieties of the language; many of them are not mutually intelligible with standard German, and they have great differences in lexicon, phonology, and syntax.
-If a narrow definition of language based on mutual intelligibility is used, many German dialects are considered to be separate languages (for instance in the Ethnologue).
+If a narrow definition of language based on mutual intelligibility is used, many German dialects are considered to be separate languages (for instance by ISO 639-3).
 However, such a point of view is unusual in German linguistics.

 The German dialect continuum is traditionally divided most broadly into High German and Low German, also called Low Saxon.
 However, historically, High German dialects and Low Saxon/Low German dialects do not belong to the same language.
 Nevertheless, in today's Germany, Low Saxon/Low German is often perceived as a dialectal variation of Standard German on a functional level even by many native speakers.

 The variation among the German dialects is considerable, with often only neighbouring dialects being mutually intelligible.
 Some dialects are not intelligible to people who know only Standard German.
 However, all German dialects belong to the dialect continuum of High German and Low Saxon.

-Low German or Low Saxon
+Low German

 Middle Low German was the lingua franca of the Hanseatic League.
 It was the predominant language in Northern Germany until the 16th century.
 In 1534, the Luther Bible was published.
 It aimed to be understandable to a broad audience and was based mainly on Central and Upper German varieties.
 The Early New High German language gained more prestige than Low German and became the language of science and literature.
 Around the same time, the Hanseatic League, a confederation of northern ports, lost its importance as new trade routes to Asia and the Americas were established, and the most powerful German states of that period were located in Middle and Southern Germany.

 The 18th and 19th centuries were marked by mass education in Standard German in schools.
 Gradually, Low German came to be politically viewed as a mere dialect spoken by the uneducated.
 The proportion of the population who can understand and speak it has decreased continuously since World War II.

-The major cities in the Low German area are Hamburg, Hanover, Bremen and Dortmund.

-Sometimes, Low Saxon and Low Franconian varieties are grouped together because both are unaffected by the High German consonant shift.